All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Brand-name GLP-1 medications can cost $1,000 to $1,500 or more per month at retail without insurance.
 Even with insurance, copays can run $200 to $500 per month depending on your plan and tier placement.

-Compounded versions of the same active ingredients typically cost a fraction of that (often $200 to $400 per month, depending on the dose and pharmacy.
+Compounded versions of compounded formulations of the active ingredient typically cost a fraction of that (often $200 to $400 per month, depending on the dose and pharmacy.
 This is because compounding pharmacies don't carry the overhead of large-scale clinical trials, massive marketing budgets, or shareholder expectations.

 The cost difference means that even paying cash, compounded GLP-1 medications may be more affordable than brand-name versions with insurance copays.
 For many patients, this makes the insurance question less relevant.